HafizSunny/Molla.github.io/_posts/2021-11-08-Image-classification-by-PCA-and-MLP.md

 ---
+title: post
 title: "Image classification by PCA and MLP"
-image: /images/dreamy.jpg
-categories:
-  - Classification
-tags:
-  - content
+author: Molla Hafizur Rahman
-  - image Classification
+categories: Classification
-  - Principal component analysis (PCA)
+tags: [image Classification, Principal component analysis (PCA), Multilayer perceprton (MLP)]
-  - Multilayer perceprton (MLP)
-last_modified_at: 2021-03-17T10:46:49-04:00
+Date: 2021-03-17 10:46

 ---
 In this Project, I perform Principal component analysis (PCA) on boiling images and identify useful PCs.
 The PCs are then used for classification